 A variety of free documents, links, etc. for my fellow ukulele phreaks. (strum on, brothers and sisters!)
 Some of them can even be used by you unlucky folk who haven’t discovered the joys of our tiny 4-stringed friend.

-If you find any of this info useful to you, please consider dropping a donation into into my tip bucket.
+If you find any of this info useful to you, please consider dropping a donation into my tip bucket.
 Thanks!

 Cheater Music Theory

 I’ve updated my “Cheater Theory” document.
 This is a very basic music theory primer on scales, notes, keys and chords to help you along when jamming with other folks, writing your own tunes or just for your own curiosity.
 The update fixes a couple typos as well as taking some of the more confusing chords out of the “how to make a chord” table and replacing them with more commonly used types.
 Special thanks go to Curt Sheller for help with the chords section.

 I’ve given the new version a different filename but if you’re still confused, the latest version has (v2) next to its title and is dated (at the bottom where I “signed” it) June 10, 2005.

 I’d like to thank Thaddeus Spae, Dominic Pieranunzio, Jerrold Connors and Richard Hefner for their invaluable help in preparing this document.
 Any mistakes in it are mine alone.
 Remember that the “Cheater Theory” doc is a pdf file so you’ll probably want to save it to your computer rather than have it open in your browser.